A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Free radicals are atoms, molecules, or ions that have unpaired electrons.
+Free radicals are atoms, molecules, or ions with unpaired electrons.
 They are highly reactive and can damage cells and DNA.
-Antioxidants are substances that can donate electrons to free radicals, thus neutralizing them.
+Antioxidants are substances that can donate electrons to free radicals, thus neutralizing them and preventing this damage.

 Basic Concepts